 The call center environment is a perfect example.
 Some large-scale operations receive hundreds of thousands of customer interactions a year requiring a streamlined workflow to ensure a consistent experience across all channels.
 Without a mechanism in place to deliver a seamless, end-to-end experience, companies run the risk of increasing customer dissatisfaction due to a lack of follow-through and resolution of issues.
 The sheer volume of interactions, information, and complexity of so many standalone applications makes delivering an optimal customer experience challenging.

-Today, leading organizations are using K2 to harmoniously blend the array of existing single-purpose applications into new customer-friendly workflow applications with built-in task management to redefine how work is done and empower their agents to focus on the customer instead of wasting time dealing with time-consuming system navigation and data entry.
+Today, leading organizations are using Nintex K2 to harmoniously blend the array of existing single-purpose applications into new customer-friendly workflow applications with built-in task management to redefine how work is done and empower their agents to focus on the customer instead of wasting time dealing with time-consuming system navigation and data entry.

 Agent call scripting

-A leading U.S. provider of human capital and management consulting services uses the K2 platform to enable dynamic customer interactions via progressive prompts and automated call scripting.
+A leading U.S. provider of human capital and management consulting services uses the Nintex K2 platform to enable dynamic customer interactions via progressive prompts and automated call scripting.

 Their objective was to enable business users to create a questionnaire that could be edited in near real-time by agents, dynamically displaying scripts, and updating the questionnaires as inputs are collected from the customer.
-This “decision tree” based approach is built into K2 to automate the delivery of a steady stream of questions based on the previous input from the customer.
+This “decision tree” based approach is built into Nintex K2 to automate the delivery of a steady stream of questions based on the previous input from the customer.
 The customer experience flow is as follows:

 - The company either receives inbound calls or makes outbound calls.